mociphers/courserawebdev/README.md

 # courserawebdev
-A container for all coursera web development course Assignment, Projects, and Coding Excercises.
+A container for all coursera web development course Assignments, Projects, and Coding Excercises.